 How To Treat White Head Pimples

-- Apply a clay mask to the spot - this will often dry pimples out completely, especially if you can leave it on overnight, so you’ll just need a bit of concealer to cover any remains (Check out our new Clearing Clay Mask here >>>)
+- Apply a clay mask to the spot.
+This can dry pimples out completely—especially if you can leave it on overnight—so you’ll just need a bit of concealer to cover any remains

-How To Prevent White Head Pimples
+How to Prevent White Head Pimples

-Treat the ones already on your face with the options above, and implement some of the points below to prevent more from forming.
+Treat the ones already on your face with the options above.
+Then implement some of the points below to prevent more from forming:

 - Do a double cleanse every night to thoroughly clean skin.

-- If your skin isn’t properly hydrated it will produce more oil to compensate – make sure your cleanser isn’t too harsh (better to do a double cleanse with a gentler one), and always follow with with a light, hydrating moisturizer
+- If your skin isn’t properly hydrated it will produce more oil to compensate – make sure your cleanser isn’t too harsh (better to do a double cleanse with a gentler one).
+And always follow with with a light hydrating moisturizer

-- Take note of where most whiteheads are appearing on your face - around the hair line can be from not rinsing shampoo thoroughly.
+- Around the hair line can be from not rinsing shampoo thoroughly.

 - Sides of the face can be from using a phone or not changing your pillowcase regularly.

-- Breakouts on your cheeks are generally from too-rich creams and insufficient cleansing, sometimes exercising in the evening with the day’s make up still on
+- Breakouts on your cheeks are generally from too-rich creams and insufficient cleansing.
+Sometimes exercising in the evening with the day’s make up still on

-What Are They?
+What Are Whiteheads?